Aatharva21/BTC-EMA-based-strategy-1H-/README.md

 Inputs are fully configurable — EMA lengths, ADX threshold, pullback depth, volume multiplier, risk amount, and R:R ratio can all be tuned to your instrument and timeframe.
 Built for: BTC 1H TF ONLY!

+USE IT STRICTLY ON BTC BINANCE PERPETUAL TOKEN ONLY!

 RECOMMENDED SETTINGS :
 EMA - 9,15
 ADX LENGTH - 16